rgardner/rgardner.github.io/_resources/rust.md

 ## Introduction

-[Rust](https://www.rust-lang.org/) is a programming language focused on performance and memory safety.
+[Rust][rust] is a programming language focused on performance and memory safety.
 It offers similar runtime performance to C and C++, but prevents buffer overflows and data races without a garbage collector through stronger compile-time checks.

 ```rust
 fn main() {